 Keep it professional

-Since your people often need to use letters of employment for official purposes, your letter should follow typical business standards for professional communication.
-Using your company’s official letterhead helps create a sense of authenticity and professionalism.
+Your letter should follow typical business standards for professional communication.
+Using your company’s official letterhead helps show authenticity and professionalism.

 Write the document in a business letter format, which includes a header with all of your organization’s details and the details of the requesting party.
 If you don’t have a name for the third-party requester, open with “To whom it may concern” or something similar.

 A handwritten signature also adds to the authority and authenticity of your professional letter.
-If it’s a digital letter, you can insert an image of your signature in the document.
+If it’s a digital letter, you can insert an image of your signature in the document or use a verified e-signature tool.

 Accommodate team member requests